Bobô (footballer, born 1962): Non-playing career

 After retiring from playing football, Bobô worked as a sports commentator for Rede Bandeirantes.
 He worked as Bahia's youth squad head coach in 2000, then was promoted as the main team's head coach in 2002, winning the Campeonato do Nordeste in that year.
 He resigned as Bahia's head coach in April 2003, after his club was defeated by Paraná 3–1, a result that left the club in Campeonato Brasileiro Série A's penultimate position.
 He was appointed as the club's director of football on March 4, 2005, resigning from the job in July of the same year.
 In 2006, Bobô worked as the host of Rede Bandeirantes' sports news show Esporte Total Bahia, before being appointed in December by Bahia state's Governor Jaques Wagner as general director of SUDESB (Superintendência dos Desportos do Estado da Bahia, meaning Bahia State's Sports Superintendency).

-Honors

-Besides winning the Bola de Prata in 1988 and in 1989, Bobô won the following honors during his playing career: